jsreport/docs/docs/aws-lambda-serverless.md

 Then open `http://localhost:5488` and prepare jsreport templates the same way you would do when running normal jsreport.

-### Prepare layer
+### Prepare layers
-The best way is to create lambda layer with node_modules folder and then have just templates and configs inside the lambda function package itself.
-There is `createLambdaLayer.js` script that helps you with that.
+The best way is to create lambda layers with node_modules folder and then have just templates and configs inside the lambda function package itself.

-Call it using
+All the modules in the `node_modules` are too big so you need to create two layers.
+One for chromium and one for the rest.
+There are two helpers for this in the starterkit repository

 ```
+node createJsReportLayer.js
-node createLambdaLayer.js
+node createChromiumLayer.js
 ```
-Then log in to AWS console and upload the prepared `layer.zip` to a s3 bucket.
+Then log in to AWS console and upload the prepared layers to an s3 bucket.
-Then create AWS lambda layer referencing the uploaded zip with nodejs 20.x runtime.
+Then create AWS lambda layer referencing the uploaded zip with nodejs 24.x runtime.

 ![lambda layer](/learn/static-resources/aws-lambda-create-layer.png)

 ### Create lambda function

-Then create lambda function with node 20.x runtime.
+Then create lambda function with node 24.x runtime.

 ![lambda function](/learn/static-resources/aws-lambda-create-function.png)